isblab/prism/README.md

 #### Example 2.
 PrISM on NPZ file with new hyperparameters

 One can change the default size of the network or other learning parameters in the YAML file and rerun.
-But the expensive step of input generation need not be performed if PrISM has already been run once on the system.
+But the expensive step of input pre-processing need not be performed if PrISM has already been run once on the system.
 To skip input generation one can run as follows.

 ```
 $IMP/build/setup_environment.sh python ../../src/run_prism.py  --input 1AVX_all_models_coordinates.npz --skip_input_generation 1 --output_dir output/ --type npz --config ../../src/test_config.yml --gpu 1